Ciaanh/XPChronicle/docs/V2_ANIMATION_ROBUSTNESS.md

 ## Root Cause Analysis: Flash Single-Frame Bug

 ### The Problem
-Legacy V2 and Flat V2 bars showed flash effect for only 1 frame instead of the expected ~38 frames (0.5s @ 60fps), while bar fill animation worked correctly.
+Classic  and Flat  bars showed flash effect for only 1 frame instead of the expected ~38 frames (0.5s @ 60fps), while bar fill animation worked correctly.

 ### Root Cause
 The issue was in `AnimationManager:AnimateTo()` line 239 (old code):